c3n3/aitpi/README.md

 # import the base aitpi
 import aitpi

-# The postal service allows us to receive messages
 from aitpi import router

 # In order to receive messages can either make an object with a consume(message) function